joshuaf4837/github-tutorial/README.md

 ```
 git add -all
 ```
-commit lets you too record your changes/edits to your repository.
+commit lets you record your changes/edits to your repository.
 ```
 git commit
 ```